 The Most Popular

 So, which cars are most desirable for exporting to North Africa?
 In countries like Tunisia, Morocco and Algeria, French cars are particularly popular.
 Brands such as Renault, Peugeot, Citroën and Dacia are particularly popular.
-The fact that these countries are former French colonies and that a substantial portion of their population speaks French as a second language makes it easier for these brands to enter these markets.
+The fact these countries are former French colonies and that a substantial portion of their population speaks French as a second language.
+Makes it easier for these brands to enter these markets.